Mobile Menu

 • Tweet

 Have you scrolled through several blog posts hoping to find just the right icebreaker questions for teens?
 I’m hoping that this post will be your last stop because I want to give you 105 icebreakers high school students will enjoy talking about during the “getting to know you” back to school transition.
-This is your one-stop-shop for ice breaker questions.
+This blog post is your one-stop-shop for teenage ice breaker questions.
 You’re welcome!

-As an introverted teenager, I used to think that icebreaker activities were a waste of time.
+As an introverted teenager, I used to think that icebreaker activities and conversation starters were a waste of time.
+(Side note…I had a LOT to learn!)
 This was mostly because they made me uncomfortable and I was self-conscious in talking about myself.
-Even good icebreaker questions left me tongue-tied.
+Even good ice breaker questions left me tongue-tied.

 Then I became a teacher.
-And I knew there was a need to build classroom community, so I started to think of ways to use icebreakers to foster student-to-student connections.
+I knew there was a need to build classroom community, so I started to think of ways to use icebreakers to foster student-to-student connections.

-The Science of Icebreakers
+The Science of Ice Breaker Questions

 There is actually some benefit to icebreakers in terms of human psychology.
 Did you know that it’s part of our human nature to like people who are like us.